benatshippabo/graphql-eslint-bug/README.md

 query UserById($id: String!) {
   user(id: $id) {
     ... on Account {
-      # inline fragment: we expect an error here about missing `id` field
+      # inline fragment: we expect an error here about a missing `id` field
       ...UserFields
     }